Cross the Midline: Crossing the Midline Exercises Using Arms and Legs for Brain Integration

 More Crossing the Midline Activities

-As you monitor your child’s development, if you notice they can’t cross the midline, they may need additional help and exercises to improve their learning in the classroom.
-Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
+As you monitor your child’s development, if you notice they can’t cross the midline, they may need additional help to improve their learning in the classroom.
+Without additional help, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.

 - Pick and choose which series works best for you for one price.

 - Sign-up for our monthly membership to gain access to each new series on a monthly basis.